Globalization in India

 India is a founding-member of General Agreement on Tariffs and Trade (GATT) since 1947 and its successor, the World Trade Organization.
 While participating actively in its general council meetings, India has been crucial in voicing the concerns of the developing world.
 For instance, India has continued its opposition to the inclusion of such matters as labour and environment issues and other non-tariff barriers into the WTO policies.

-Despite reducing import restrictions several times in the 2000s, India was evaluated by the World Trade Organization in 2008 as more restrictive than similar developing economies, such as Brazil, China, and Russia.
+Despite reducing import restrictions several times in the 2000s, India was evaluated by the WTO in 2008 as more restrictive than similar developing economies, such as Brazil, China, and Russia.
 The WTO also identified electricity shortages and inadequate transportation infrastructure as significant constraints on trade.

-Its restrictiveness has been cited as a factor which isolated it from the global financial crisis of 2008–2009 more than other countries, even though it experienced reduced ongoing economic growth.
+Its restrictiveness has been cited as a factor that isolated it from the 2008 financial crisis more than other countries, even though it experienced reduced ongoing economic growth.

-Payments

-Since independence, India's balance of payments on its current account has been negative.
-Since liberalisation in the 1990s (precipitated by a balance of payment crisis), India's exports have been consistently rising, covering 80.3% of its imports in 2002–03, up from 66.2% in 1990–91.
-Although India is still a net importer, since 1996–97, its overall balance of payments (i.e., including the capital account balance), has been positive, largely on account of increased foreign direct investment and deposits from non-resident Indians; until this time, the overall balance was only occasionally positive on account of external assistance and commercial borrowings.
-As a result, India's foreign currency reserves stood at $285 billion in 2008, which could be used in infrastructural development of the country if used effectively.
-In September 2017 India's foreign exchange reserves crossed $400 billion.

-India's reliance on external assistance and commercial borrowings has decreased since 1991–92, and since 2002–03, it has gradually been repaying these debts.
-Declining interest rates and reduced borrowings decreased India's debt service ratio to 4.5% in 2007.

-In India, external commercial borrowings (ECBs) are being permitted by the government for providing an additional source of funds to Indian corporates.
-The Ministry of Finance monitors and regulates these borrowings (ECBs) through ECB policy guidelines.